Medicare Enrolled

 What this data tells you about Dr. Gajaraju Venkata

-Dr. Subramanya Gajaraju Venkata is a cardiovascular disease in Lufkin, TX, with 16 years in practice.
+Dr. Subramanya Gajaraju Venkata is a cardiovascular disease specialist in Lufkin, TX, with 16 years of NPI registration.
 Based on federal Medicare data, Dr. Gajaraju Venkata performed 6,350 Medicare services across 3,336 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Gajaraju Venkata received a total of $10,078 from 18 pharmaceutical and/or device companies across 339 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in cardiovascular disease.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.